5G Frequencies in the UK

 O2

-Following the second 5G spectrum auction (held in March 2021), the 5G spectrum holdings of each network are as shown in the chart above.
+Following the third 5G spectrum auction (held in October 2025), the 5G spectrum holdings of each network are as shown in the chart above.

 It’s not just the amount of spectrum that matters though, but also how it’s positioned, with large blocks of contiguous spectrum being more desirable.
 To that end, we’ve seen some networks trade spectrum to build up a contiguous block.